 JPMorgan recently loosened its dress code by allowing employees to dress in business-casual attire when appropriate.

-The "Fast Money" traders give their final trades of the day.
+The "Fast Money" traders discuss which trades they'd make at the market open.